entropia/tip-toi-reveng/README.md

                interactively play: Enter OIDs, and see what happens. decode rewrite <infile.gme> <outfile.gme>
-               parses the file and serializes it again (for debugging).
+               parses the file and serializes it again (for debugging). create-debug <outfile.gme> <productid>
+	       creates a special Debug.gme file for that productid export <infile.gme> [<outfile.yaml>]
+	       dumps the file in the human-readable yaml format assemble <infile.yaml> <outfile.gme>
+	       creates a gme file from the given source.
+See example.yaml for documentation.

 It is a Haskell program without dependencies and can be easily compiled on all platforms, using these steps: